bruno-415/music-video/README.md

 ---------------------
 Your program must use three classes to model the particles.
 A "Normal" particle class, an "Oddball" particle class and a "Jumbo" particle class.
 All the particles must be stored in a single array using an interface.
 The Jumbo particle class must use inheritance.

-Steps to completing this assignment
+Suggested steps to completing this assignment
 -----------------------------------
 1. Fork [this repository](https://github.com/APCSLowell/Starfield)
 2. First, finish the `NormalParticle` class.
 It will need the following members: